-Late assignment/homework.
-Late assignments/homework will only be accepted within the first week following the due date.
-There will be a 50% reduction in grade.
+Late assignments.
+Late assignments will only be accepted within the first week following the due date.
+There will be a 50% reduction in grade for Discussion board posts.
+See grading criteria guidelines for Preps, Followups, and reviews.
 I will not accept assignments after the first week.